 Biscuits: I've used classic digestive biscuits for my base and included a handful of milk chocolate chips to create a lovely base to my Irish cheesecake.

-Cream Cheese: I cannot stress enough how vital it is to use full-fat cream cheese rather than lower-fat versions for this no bake Baileys Irish cream cheesecake.
-Only the former will enable the dessert to set fully.
-I always use Philadelphia for my no bake desserts as it’s thick, creamy, has great flavour and, in my opinion, it sets better than other brands.
+Cream Cheese: I cannot stress enough how crucial it is to use full-fat cream cheese rather than lower-fat versions in this no bake Baileys Irish cream cheesecake recipe.
+Only the former will enable the dessert to set properly.
+I always choose Philadelphia for my no bake desserts as it's thick, creamy, has great flavour and, in my opinion, it sets better than any other brand.

 Cream: you'll need to use double cream to ensure that the batter can be whipped sufficiently to set.
 Double cream has a fat content of 48%, so if you are elsewhere in the world, ensure you seek out a cream of around this level too.